akatie/simpleknowledgeservice/mongodb/README.md

-Use MongoDB to hold a Medical Knowledge Organization System
+Use MongoDB for a Simple Medical Knowledge Service

 The MongoDB package contains: